ttengwang/Awesome_Long_Form_Video_Understanding/README.md

 ***Resources*:**
 * [survey] The Elements of Temporal Sentence Grounding in Videos: A Survey and Future Directions, Arxiv 2022.
 * [survey] A survey on temporal sentence grounding in videos, ACM TOMM 2023.
-* A survey on video moment localization, ACM Computing Surveys, 2023.
+* [survey] A survey on video moment localization, ACM Computing Surveys, 2023.
 * [Github repo: Awesome Video Grounding](https://github.com/NeverMoreLCH/Awesome-Video-Grounding )

 ***Representative Papers (before 2023)*:**